 Many people are afraid that once the bike is broken and repaired, the original characteristics of the bike, which the engineers in the manufacturing company work so hard to achieve, will be lost completely.
 Well, that is not entirely true either.
 Accordingly, a study was conducted to see the difference between a carbon bicycle frame repair and a brand new carbon bike frame.
 The result was that both bikes showed almost the same strength and durability.

-There is none, as mentioned earlier on the above paragraph.
-The only drawback here is that some carbon bicycle frame repair is terribly good - so good that they can even fool anyone into thinking that they are brand new.
+There is none, as mentioned earlier in the above paragraph.
+The only drawback here is that some carbon bicycle frame repair is good - so good that they can even fool anyone into thinking that they are brand new.
 So when you are hunting for a carbon bike to buy, you might be tricked into thinking that what you are paying for is a brand new carbon bike frame.
 Unfortunately, under this circumstances, there is no way to check if the bike is repaired or brand new, so best buy a brand new bike or get a bike professional to help you when purchasing secondhand bikes over the internet.

 Is It Worth It?

 Just like the case on the Aluminum frames, for some it worth it, for others no. Carbon bicycle frame repair can cost between a hundred dollars and a few thousand, depending on the severity of the damage.
 The bigger the damage, the more expensive the repair will be.
-In addition, restoring the original paint job can be really expensive, almost as expensive (or even higher) than the repair itself.
+Also, restoring the original paint job can be expensive, almost as expensive (or even higher) than the repair itself.